 UNBC recently completed its 6th year of the BC Hydro Energy Manager program.
 The Energy Manager program provides funding to public sector organizations to hire or designate an Energy Manager.
-Funding covers up to 75% of the cost of the Energy Manager salary and benefits, and is contingent upon meeting a number of requirements including meeting a specified energy savings target, submitting a Strategic Energy Management Plan, and completing quarterly presentations to UNBC and BC Hydro.
+Funding covers 50% of the cost of the Energy Manager salary and benefits up to \$50,000, and is contingent upon meeting a number of requirements including meeting a specified energy savings target, submitting a Strategic Energy Management Plan, and completing quarterly presentations to UNBC and BC Hydro.